wilmixjemin8/Web/README.md

 -->  it  requires  no knowledge  of   studying  CDollar,etc.

--->   It's   url  can  be  called like  a   webservice  in any  Program  say  JAVA,Dotnet,PHP,etc.
+-->   It's   url  can  be  called like  a   webservice  in any  Program  say  JAVA,Dotnet,PHP  or  any  program,etc.

 --->  It  is    one  of  the  Most  Advanced  Interface  Design  Langauage.